mredag/eformLockerRoom/docs/developer-guides/automatic-kiosk-assignment.md

 ## Configuration Model

 - Automatic/manual behaviour is controlled through `services.kiosk.assignment` inside `config/system.json`.
 The shape is defined by `KioskAssignmentConfig`, which exposes a `default_mode` plus optional per-kiosk overrides. 【F:shared/types/system-config.ts†L69-L90】
-- `ConfigManager.getDefaultConfiguration()` seeds the assignment block so fresh environments default to manual mode without diverging from the legacy schema. 【F:shared/services/config-manager.ts†L720-L782】
+- `ConfigManager.getDefaultConfiguration()` seeds the assignment block so fresh environments default to manual mode without diverging from the legacy schema.
+Defaults now include `recent_holder_min_hours` for the reassignment rule and `open_only_window_hours` for the quick-open UI. 【F:shared/services/config-manager.ts†L742-L783】
 - Use `ConfigManager.setKioskAssignmentConfig()` to persist changes.
-It normalises modes, validates the result, saves with a lock, and records an audit log entry so panel writes do not corrupt `system.json`. 【F:shared/services/config-manager.ts†L463-L504】
+It normalises modes, validates the result, saves with a lock, and records an audit log entry so panel writes do not corrupt `system.json`.
+Numeric thresholds are clamped between 0-24 hours and rounded to a single decimal before writing. 【F:shared/services/config-manager.ts†L463-L520】【F:shared/services/config-manager.ts†L1016-L1059】
 - Configuration writes are guarded by an exclusive lock (`config/system.json.lock`) and every update produces a timestamped backup before the new snapshot is flushed.
 This protects the fragile config file from concurrent writes or power loss. 【F:shared/services/config-manager.ts†L908-L1030】

 ## Panel Settings Surface

 The admin panel exposes `/panel/assignment-settings` so operators can toggle between manual and automatic mode.

 - Routes live in `AssignmentSettingsRoutes`.
 They serve the HTML view, expose the read API, and POST the selected mode through `setKioskAssignmentConfig()`.
-All endpoints require the `SYSTEM_CONFIG` permission and POSTs enforce CSRF protection. 【F:app/panel/src/routes/assignment-settings-routes.ts†L23-L85】
+All endpoints require the `SYSTEM_CONFIG` permission and POSTs enforce CSRF protection.
+The handler now returns and validates both time-based knobs. 【F:app/panel/src/routes/assignment-settings-routes.ts†L9-L118】
-- The view itself (`app/panel/src/views/assignment-settings.html`) relies on that API to load/save the default mode.
-If you extend kiosk-specific options in future, reuse the same route module so config changes continue to flow through the shared manager.
+- The view itself (`app/panel/src/views/assignment-settings.html`) renders paired slider + numeric inputs for each knob so operators can tune the reassignment rule and the open-only window without restarting services.
+Reuse this module for future kiosk assignment settings. 【F:app/panel/src/views/assignment-settings.html†L37-L208】

 ## Runtime Flow (RFID ➜ Assignment)